Revisiting Few-Shot Learning from a Causal Perspective: Two Causal Methods for FSL

 As indicated by \textbf{Eq. (\ref{approx})}, our method considers not only the relationship between examples but also the diversity of representations.
 We can rephrase our method as follows:

-where $z_1$ and $z_2$ are both the representation $f(x)$ obtained from CLIP visual encoder, $z_3$ is the representation $h(x)$ obtained from BLIP visual encoder, $w$ is the ``class centroid'' in textual domain provided by CLIP textual encoder and $w_*$ is the ``class centroid'' in textual domain provided by BLIP textual encoder.
+where $z_1$ is the representation obtained from CLIP visual encoder, $z_2$ is the representation obtained from BLIP visual encoder, $T$ is training set, $W$ is provided by CLIP textual encoder, and $W_*$ is from the textual domain provided by BLIP textual encoder.

+Using diverse representations can remove the bias caused by visual encoders.
+Suppose that there are more images of ``birds in the sky'' in the training dataset of CLIP while there are more images of ``birds in the grass'' in the training dataset of BLIP.
+Then the using of multiple visual backbones can let the machine know that the background ``sky'' or ``grass'' is not the true cause of the label and therefore remove the effect of the unobserved confounder.

+\textbf{Remark 2: } \textit{What is the contribution of the proposed method compared to ensemble methods?} Ensemble methods~\cite{jiang2021seen} combine multiple models to improve the accuracy.
+From this perspective, our method belongs to the ensemble methods.
+The main contribution is that we introduce causal mechanism to propose a novel way to guide the combining of multiple models.
+It also gives us a new perspective to understand these ensemble methods.
+Compared to the existing ensemble method CaFo~\cite{Zhang_2023_CVPR} that encourages the similarity between representations (model with larger similarity gets larger ensemble weight as stated in \textbf{Eq.
+(9)} of its paper, the proposed method can better remove the effects of confounders (see Table~\ref{ensemble_results} for more details).

+\textbf{Remark 3: } The recent work~\cite{dvornik2019diversity} also conducts FSL by ensemble method, but its improvement is limited: it needs to fine-tune the whole model, which would lead to over-fitting on some datasets and the training is time-consuming for large-scale vision-language model~\cite{gao2021clip, zhang2022tip, sung2022vl}.